chiois

 Le Grand Bol

-Here, there’s no question of bland stir-fried noodles that you’ve tried a thousand times in a typical Chinese buffet.
-They serve up more refined specialties like the "precious pagoda pork" and the "bridge-crossing rice noodles" from Yunnan.
-It’s a delightful culinary journey at a great price!
+Here, forget about the same old stir-fried noodles you've had a thousand times at buffets.
+They serve more refined specialties like the "precious pagoda pork" and the "bridge-crossing rice noodles" from Yunnan.
+It’s a culinary journey at a sweet price!
 Their roast duck is also a must-try, with its crispy skin and juicy meat.
-A special mention goes to their spicy dishes that really warm up the taste buds!
+Special mention for their spicy dishes that really warm up your taste buds !

 Voir cette publication sur Instagram